 - Teachers drive student achievement.
 We believe effort and impact should be reflected in earning power, access to increased responsibilities, and opportunities for leadership.
 Positive impact on students is recognized.

 - We have a formal teacher leader program that allows teachers to drive positive impact within and outside of their classroom by taking on increased leadership for intellectual preparation, collaborative planning, mentorship for new teachers or additional responsibilities at their school site.
 Teacher leaders receive ongoing professional development focused on adult management, adult learning, equity and continuous improvement.

 - Our Apprentice School Leader program provides interested teachers with a path to school leadership.
 ASLs work closely with school leaders and take on meaningful projects.

 We believe that culture, race, and identity strongly influence how we teach, how students learn, and how the school community interacts; we also believe the cultural backgrounds of our students and families are a source of strength and opportunity.
 Consequently, Mastery has initiated a comprehensive training program to develop staff’s ability to be aware of – and responsive to — cultural, racial and individual identities.
 We believe candid conversations about race and bias create a healthier and more effective school community.

-Data analysis informs daily lessons, report period goals and targeted student supports/differentiation.
+Data analysis informs daily lessons, report period goals, targeted student supports and differentiation.
 Robust data systems and reporting tools put actionable information into teachers’ hands.

 - Data-informed decisions

-We have developed a comprehensive safety net to ensure all students succeed.
+We have developed a comprehensive safety net to ensure all students succeed, including: